Net Zero Delivery Summit 2025

 Lead Member for Sustainable Finance, City of London Corporation

 Irem is also an elected Councillor for the City of London Corporation, representing the Lime Street Ward.
-Currently acting as the Policy Lead for Sustainable Finance and Board Director of the Green Finance Institute.
+Currently acting as the Policy Lead for Sustainable Finance, Board Director of the Green Finance Institute, and Deputy-Chair of the Transition Finance Council.

 Irem brings decades of international risk management and insurance industry experience, having worked at Marsh and WTW, specialising on (re)insurance and alternative risk solutions for global complex risks.